jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 Yes, you can subscribe to our Redux store, and react to changes as appropriate.

-> While the above option is valid we would strongly advise you to listen to the Adaptable API Events and Audit Events which will give you the same information - and more - in a more structured and safe way.
+> While the above option is valid we would strongly advise you to listen to the Adaptable Api Events and Audit Events which will give you the same information - and more - in a more structured and safe way.

 **Which JavaScript frameworks are you compatible with?**